 RDP Remote Desktop Protocol, a protocol developed by Microsoft as an extension to the ITU T.128 and T.124 video conferencing protocol.
 With RDP, a PC system can be controlled from a remote location using a network connection over which data is transferred in both directions.
 Typically graphics updates and audio are sent from the remote machine and keyboard and mouse input events are sent from the client.
-VirtualBox contains an enhanced implementation of the relevant standards called "VirtualBox RDP" (VRDP), which is largely compatible with Microsoft's RDP implementation.
-See chapter 7.1, Remote display (VRDP support), page 87 for details.
+A VirtualBox extension package by Oracle provides VRDP, an enhanced implementation of the relevant standards which is largely compatible with Microsoft's RDP implementation.
+See chapter 7.1, Remote display (VRDP support), page 91 for details.